Our Mission & History

 Nazareth Academy High School is a Catholic, private, fully accredited college preparatory school for young women, sponsored by the Sisters of the Holy Family of Nazareth.
 At Nazareth Academy High School, we live our mission each day through our caring, family atmosphere.

 Embracing faith, family, and education, we challenge each student to attain her full potential academically, spiritually, and personally.
-While focusing on service to God and community, Nazareth Academy High School provides a rigorous academic curriculum and varied extracurricular activities that inspire each student to achieve academic excellence and become a life-long leaner in a global society.
+While focusing on service to God and community, Nazareth Academy High School provides a rigorous academic curriculum and varied extracurricular activities that inspire each student to achieve academic excellence and become a life-long learner in a global society.

 The administration, faculty, and staff of Nazareth Academy High School, is committed to upholding our school’s values.